-Today, Furukawa and his wife Della own between 25% and 50% of the firm through Freestone Capital Holdings, and employees of the firm own the remaining amount.
-Freestone has 67 employees, 26 of whom serve in investment advisory and research roles.
+Today, Furukawa and his wife, Della, own between 25% and 50% of the firm through Freestone Capital Holdings.
+Employees of the firm own the remaining amount.

 What types of clients does Freestone Capital Management serve?

-Freestone’s clients are largely high net worth individuals and individual investors.
-(For reference, the SEC defines high net worth individuals as those with at least $750,000 under management or a net worth of at least $1.5 million.)
-In addition, Freestone provides investment advisory services to pensions and profit-sharing plans, pooled investment vehicles, charitable organizations and corporations.
+Most of Firestone’s clients are individual investors, with slightly more who are high net worth than not.
+For reference, the SEC defines high net worth individuals as those with at least $750,000 under management or a net worth of at least $1.5 million.

-While Freestone doesn’t have a hard minimum account requirement, the firm does believe that given its investment strategy of alternative asset classes, it’s best suited for those who are able to invest at least $1 million (or $500,000 for clients who are referred through Schwab Advisor Network, a client referral program that Freestone participates in).
-The firm prefers to work with clients on a discretionary basis, meaning Freestone is allowed to make trades in their portfolio without getting prior approval each time, but can work on a non-discretionary basis in some circumstances, notably with managed accounts.
+While Freestone doesn’t have a firm minimum account requirement, it does believe that, given its investment strategy of alternative asset classes, it’s best suited for those who are able to invest at least $1 million (or $500,000 for clients who are referred through Schwab Advisor Network, a client referral program that Freestone participates in).

 Services offered by Freestone Capital Management